karthik-uc/adobe-sign/docs/Api/WebhooksApi.md

 $x_on_behalf_of_user = "x_on_behalf_of_user_example"; // string | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
 $show_in_active_webhooks = true; // bool | A query parameter to fetch all the inactive webhooks along with the active webhooks.
 $scope = "scope_example"; // string | Scope of webhook.
 The possible values are ACCOUNT, GROUP, USER or RESOURCE
 $resource_type = "resource_type_example"; // string | The type of resource on which webhook was created.
-The possible values are AGREEMENT, WIDGET and MEGASIGN.
+The possible values are AGREEMENT, WIDGET, MEGASIGN and LIBRARY_DOCUMENT.
 $cursor = "cursor_example"; // string | Used to navigate through the pages.
 If not provided, returns the first page.
 $page_size = 56; // int | Number of intended items in the response page.
+If not provided, it is decided by the application settings.

 try {
     $result = $apiInstance->getWebhooks($authorization, $x_api_user, $x_on_behalf_of_user, $show_in_active_webhooks, $scope, $resource_type, $cursor, $page_size);